 Fast-food workers are some of our lowest-paid workers—often receiving minimum wage or slightly higher.
 They work hard for their pay and face constant pressures to move faster.
 Unfortunately, this also increases their risk of suffering serious injuries in accidents while working with sharp knives, machinery, and hot oil.
 Being off work after being hurt on the job can cause major financial hardship for fast-food workers and their families with the mounting medical bills and no weekly income.
 However, even if they work for a non-subscriber employer who opted out of workers’ comp—like McDonald, Wendy’s, Taco Bell, Waffle House, and Burger King—they could be entitled to compensation for their injuries from their negligent employer.

-Six Common Fast-Food Workplace Accidents
+Six Common Fast-Food Workplace Accidents in Texas

 In every job at a fast-food restaurant, workers can be seriously injured in a workplace accident.
 Common dangers they face include: